jeroneandrews-sony/cama/README.md

 ## Testing
 Given a trained Cama model, to test its anonymization ability (attack success rates and distortion) on in-distribution or out-of-distribution test data run `python test.py`.
-Note that you must provide a path to either a low- or high-frequency non-interactive black-box target classifiers, which can be trained using `classifier.py`.
+Note that you must provide a path to either (not both concurrently) a low- or high-frequency non-interactive black-box target classifiers, which can be trained using `classifier.py`.
 See below for a full list of possible parameters:

 ```bash
 python test.py